Entanglement Routing over Networks with Time Multiplexed Repeaters: Protocol Design: Multipath Routing with Time Multiplexed Repeaters

 where $\mathcal{L}$ is the set of link-disjoint paths connecting Alice and Bob allowed by the particular snapshot $S$ and by the protocol being evaluated, $l\in\mathcal{L}$ is a single path in $\mathcal{L}$, $i\in l$ is a node along the path $l$ (not including Alice and Bob), and $q_i$ is the probability that a BSM will succeed at node $i$.
 The average rate of a protocol as a function of $k$ given a certain network is defined as:

 where $\mathcal{S}$ gives the set of all possible snapshots for a given network, and $P(S,k)$ gives the probability of the particular snapshot $S$ after $k$ timesteps.
 In this paper, the average rate will be approximated by sampling from Monte Carlo simulations.
-We will now introduce a notation to compare the average rates under different circumstances.
-The average rate will be written as $R_{k}(p,q,\mu)$ ebits per time slot, where $k,p,q,$ and $\mu$ have all been previously defined.
+To compare across different circumstances, we will define our notation such that the average rate is given by $R_{k}(p,q,\mu)$ Bell pairs per time slot, where $k,\ p,\ q,$ and $\mu$ have all been previously defined.